Generate REST API Reference

 View as Markdown

-Fern automatically generates your API Reference documentation from your OpenAPI Specification or Fern Definition.
-Once you’ve set up your API definition, adding it to your docs takes just one line of configuration.
+Fern generates REST API Reference documentation from an OpenAPI specification or Fern Definition.
+Once the API definition is set up, adding it to the docs takes just one line of configuration.

-• For OpenAPI/AsyncAPI: Add your spec file and create a generators.yml that references it in the api.specs section
+For OpenAPI/AsyncAPI: Add your specification file to your /fern directory and create a generators.yml that references it in the api.specs section

 Add - api: API Reference to your navigation in docs.yml: